 \section{Abstract}

 We construct a flagged $\infty$-category ${\sf Corr}$ of $\infty$-categories and bimodules among them.
 We prove that ${\sf Corr}$ classifies exponentiable fibrations.
 This representability of exponentiable fibrations extends that established by Lurie of both coCartesian fibrations and Cartesian fibrations, as they are classified by the $\infty$-category of $\infty$-categories and its opposite, respectively.
-We introduce the flagged $\infty$-subcategories ${\sf LCorr}$ and ${\sf RCorr}$ of ${\sf Corr}$, whose morphisms are those bimodules which are \emph{left final} and \emph{right initial}, respectively.
+We introduce the flagged $\infty$-subcategories ${\sf LCorr}$ and ${\sf RCorr}$ of ${\sf Corr}$, whose morphisms are those bimodules which are \emph{left-final} and \emph{right-initial}, respectively.
 We identify the notions of fibrations these flagged $\infty$-subcategories classify, and show that these $\infty$-categories carry universal left/right fibrations.

 \keywords{Infinity categories.
 Exponentiable fibrations.
 Cartesian and coCartesian fibrations.
 Correspondences.
 Segal spaces.
 Final functors.
 Initial functors.}

 \subjclass[2010]{Primary 18A22.
 Secondary 55U35, 55P65.}